-william wantling • in the enemy camp • definitive collection • thurston moore • john osborne
+william wantling • in the enemy camp • second edition

 In the Enemy Camp is intended to be a definitive selection from 'the best poet of his generation' (Walter Lowenfels), including many poems dealing with Korea, heroin addiction and his time in prison.